New South Wales C set

-The C sets were a class of electric multiple units that operated on Sydney's suburban rail network from 1986 up until 2021.
+The C sets are a class of electric multiple units that operated on Sydney's suburban rail network from 1986 up until 2021.
 Built by A Goninan & Co between 1986 and 1987, they were introduced into service by the State Rail Authority, before later being operated under CityRail and Sydney Trains.
-A total of 56 carriages were built, with the last sets being withdrawn from service in February 2021, having been gradually replaced by A & B set trains.
+A total of 56 carriages were built, with the last sets being withdrawn from service in February 2021, having been gradually replaced by Waratah B set trains.

-Design & construction
+Design and construction

-The C sets were a follow-on from the K sets.
-They were built as an interim measure due to delays with the Tangara program.
+The C sets were originally built as Series 3 K sets.
+The second order of K sets, which were Series 2, composed of 100 cars; 50 motor cars numbered C3551 to C3600, and 50 trailer cars numbered T4217 to T4266.
+The first 60 were built to the "Series 2" specification, but the remaining 40 cars (C3581-C3600 and T4247-T4266) were built under a new specification.
+A further 16 cars were later built; 8 motor cars numbered C3601-C3608 and 8 trailer cars numbered T4267-T4274.
+The Series 3 K sets (later C sets) featured chopper control as an interim measure due to delays with the Tangara program.
 They were also used to train and familiarise staff with the new (at the time) chopper technology.
-The C sets were the first Sydney suburban trains to be fitted with chopper control, which gives the train smoother acceleration.
+These K sets were the first Sydney suburban trains to be fitted with chopper control, which gives the train smoother acceleration.
 Gate turn-off thyristors (GTO) were used to control power to the traction motors, hence allowing for smoother acceleration.
-Following the successful implementation of chopper control, these features were installed on the Tangara and later V set carriages.
+Following the successful implementation of chopper control, these features were installed on the Tangara and later V set carriages (DJM).

 The C set carriages were also the first on the suburban network to feature fixed seating (originally covered with fabric, since replaced with vinyl).
 These cars also featured push-button doors requiring passengers to activate, to increase air-conditioning efficiency.
 These proved unpopular and the push-buttons on the doors were removed.

 The C set was distinguished externally by a fibreglass moulding mounted on the front of the power carriage.
 It was originally in the State Rail Authority white with orange and red candy livery stripes on the lower portion.
 C3596 was the only power car to have its Candy-liveried front repainted in CityRail blue and yellow prior to its CityDecker refurbishment in 1998.
 The chopper cars were amongst the heaviest in the suburban fleet, with the power cars weighing 52 tonnes.

-The order was for 56 cars:
+The total for both orders was for 56 cars: